aldelaro5/Bug-Fables-Internal-Docs/docs/Battle system/Enemy actions/Enemies/HoloLeif.md

 After the yield return, `data[3]` is set to 2 so this move alongside move 6, 9, 11 and 12 can't be used on the next actor turn.

-## Move 11 - Gives the [DefenseUp](../../Actors%20states/BattleCondition/DefenseUp.md) condition to all enemy party members
+## Move 11 - Enemy party wide [DefenseUp](../../Actors%20states/BattleCondition/DefenseUp.md) infliction
 Gives the [DefenseUp](../../Actors%20states/BattleCondition/DefenseUp.md) condition to all enemy party members including themselves for 3 main turns (effectively 2 main turns since the current main turn ends soon).
 No damages are dealt.

 ### `dontusecharge` set to true